All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Tirzepatide Works

 Tirzepatide is a dual GIP/GLP-1 receptor agonist administered by weekly injection.
 By activating two incretin pathways simultaneously, it produces strong effects on blood sugar reduction, appetite suppression, and slowed gastric emptying.
-It is approved for type 2 diabetes and has demonstrated impressive results for weight management.
+It's approved for type 2 diabetes and has demonstrated impressive results for weight management.
+For a complete cost breakdown, see our cheapest tirzepatide options.

-Tirzepatide's metabolic benefits are essentially the mirror opposite of prednisone's side effects: it lowers blood sugar where prednisone raises it, and it reduces appetite where prednisone amplifies it.
+Tirzepatide's metabolic benefits are importantly the mirror opposite of prednisone's side effects: it lowers blood sugar where prednisone raises it, and it reduces appetite where prednisone amplifies it.

 The Metabolic Tug-of-War